XiaojingGeorgeZhang/OBCA/QuadcopterNavigation/README.md

 1. Start Julia in terminal

-2. Type in terminal: include("setup.jl")
+2. Type in terminal: include("setupQuadcopter.jl")

-3. Type in terminal: include("main.jl")
+3. Type in terminal: include("mainQuadcopter.jl")

 ### modifying the code

-1. To play with start points, change x0 in main.jl and run the code by include("main.jl")
+1. To play with start points, change x0 in mainQuadcopter.jl and run the code by include("mainQuadcopter.jl")

-2. If you change anything in one of the collision avoidance problems, you need to activate the changes by running include("setup.jl")
+2. If you change anything in one of the collision avoidance problems, you need to activate the changes by running include("setupQuadcopter.jl")

 ### Note